valterc/ki2/README.md

 Preview versions contain the newest features but may be unstable.
 By default Ki2 only updates to stable versions.
 To receive preview versions, enable `Preview updates` in `Ki2` > `Settings` > `Update`.
 While the setting is enabled, Ki2 always notifies and updates to the latest available version, whether it is a preview version or a stable version.

-Ki2 updates to whichever release is currently the latest in GitHub, which is not necessarily a higher version than the installed one.
-This means that removing or changing the latest release in GitHub prompts a downgrade.

 ### It does not work or I have a problem

-If after you diagnose/troubleshoot the problem you still cannot find a solution, please open an issue in this github repository.
-Explain the problem in detail and explain what you are trying to achieve.
+Please diagnose/troubleshoot the problem first.
+If you exhausted all troubleshooting steps and still cannot find a solution, please open an issue in this github repository.
+Explain what you are trying to achieve, explain the problem in detail and explain and what you've tried so far.
 Keep in mind that there is no official support for this project.

 ## License and notices